leecheeyong/periodic-table/readme.md

 # Periodic Table Game
+In-short, this is actually a quiz game.
 I made this game during my science revision, this is basically what I do when I say revising science !

 # About
 - This game is mainly used by myself